 The links at the left will take you to the offerings for the current semester and also to our course descriptions page.
 The course descriptions page lists a description for each course in the permanent catalog and those MDST 3559 and MDST 4559 topics offered in the current semester.

-In addition, we often review courses from other departments to be applied toward the Media Studies major requirements.
-Here is a list of current and previously approved courses.
-If you see a course in another department, at the 3000 level or higher, that you would like to take with a media focus, you can have it evaluated by submitting the course syllabus and this form.
-Only two elections taken outside of the Media Studies department, including study abroad courses, can be used to fulfill major requirements.
+We often review courses from other departments to be applied toward the Media Studies major requirements.
+A list of previously approved outside classes is available.
+If you see a course in another department at the 3000 level or higher that you would like to take with a media focus, you can have it evaluated by submitting the course syllabus and the Request to Have a Course Outside of Media Studies Count as an Elective form.
+If you would like a transfer credit from a US institution to count toward the major, use this form to make the request (William Little - [email protected] - is the Department Contact).
+You must attach proof that you received at least a C+ in all courses you want counted toward the major.
+Only two electives taken outside of the Media Studies department, including study abroad and transfer courses, can be used to fulfill major requirements.